The Hymn of Jesus: Composition

 The Hymn of Jesus has roots far back in Holst's professional life.
 He studied the plainsong hymns used in the prelude while assisting his friend Ralph Vaughan Williams in the editing of The English Hymnal (1906).
 Various thematic elements in the Hymn first appeared in his The Mystic Trumpeter (1904), the second set of Choral Hymns from the Rig Veda (1909), the Hymn to Dionysus (1913), and The Planets (1914–1916).
 He had long believed that the origins of dance can be traced back to primitive religious ritual, and this association was in his mind in his setting of the traditional carol "Tomorrow Shall Be My Dancing Day" in 1916, a work which presents Christ's ministry as a dance.
-Searching for similar texts, he chose a passage from the Apocryphal Acts of John, edited by the Theosophist G. R. S. Mead, which ostensibly gives us the words sung after the Last Supper by Christ and his disciples as they danced in a circle.
+Searching for similar texts, he chose a passage from the apocryphal Acts of John, edited by the Theosophist G. R. S. Mead, which ostensibly gives us the words sung after the Last Supper by Christ and his disciples as they danced in a circle.
 "Ye who dance not, know not what we are knowing", they sing.
 Though he had little knowledge of Ancient Greek, Holst produced his own translation of the hymn during the early months of 1917, helped by Mead, Jane Joseph, and Clifford Bax.
-He also visited a monastery to research the proper phrasing of Pange lingua and Vexilla regis, the two plainsong hymns he was to use as prelude for the work.
+He also visited a monastery to research the proper phrasing of Pange lingua and Vexilla regis, the two plainsong hymns he was to use as a prelude for the work.
 Finally, in the summer of 1917, he began the composition of the work, although this was interrupted by war work in Salonika and not completed until 1919.